Bladder Support Diet For Cats

 How It Works

-The Medicus Feline Bladder Health Diet is meticulously crafted to address these key nutritional needs:
+The Medicus Feline Bladder Support Diet is meticulously crafted to address these key nutritional needs:

-• Glucosamine coats the inner lining of the bladder to protect from irritation
+• Glucosamine supports the integrity of the bladder lining

 Nutrients vs Ingredients